 Unfortunately, epidemics are not uncommon in Africa.
 For example, no fewer than 22 Ebola outbreaks have claimed over 14,000 lives since 1976.
 The Democratic Republic of Congo has been particularly hard hit, with over 2,000 people dying in the last major outbreak.
-For two years, attempts were made there to defeat the virus – with success.
-Although there has been no official all-clear, the last Ebola patient was allowed to leave the clinic on 3 March.
+For two years, attempts were made there to defeat the virus – with success: the Ebola outbreak in the north-east of the country was officially declared over in June 2020.

 Above all, the early containment of the disease is crucial in order not to overburden fragile health systems.
 Education plays a major role in this.
 During the Ebola epidemic, many people took false information on board.
-Only clarification by trusted persons such as pastors or community leaders helped many people to understand the disease and take precautions.
+Only clarification from trusted persons such as pastors or community leaders helped many people to understand the disease and take precautions.

 Welthungerhilfe's efforts to fight COVID-19

-Welthungerhilfe has already created a four-stage crisis plan for the new threat.
+Welthungerhilfe has created a four-stage crisis plan for the new threat.
 The aim is to safeguard all work processes and to continue our projects worldwide while protecting our local teams.
-Provided we are not contravening any local regulations, we will continue to work with communities to fight hunger and remain at the forefront of the fight against coronavirus.
+We are continuing to work with communities to fight hunger and remain at the forefront of the fight against COVID-19.

 Welthungerhilfe's teams have already gained valuable experience in dealing with epidemics during the past Ebola outbreaks in Liberia and the Democratic Republic of Congo.
 We provided support for educational courses on the epidemic and hygiene, as well as the setting up of hygiene facilities and treatment centres.